• Skip to primary navigation

 • Pre-heat oven to 400F (200C).
 Place a piece of parchment paper on a baking sheet.

-• Transfer the brussels sprouts to the baking dish, with the flat side facing down.
-Bake for 15-20 minutes or until lightly golden.
+• Transfer the Brussels sprouts to the baking dish again, with the flat side facing down.
+Bake for 10-15 more minutes or until crispy and golden.

-• Take them out of the oven and add the sliced garlic and pecans (optional).
-Bake for 10 more minutes.
+• After 7 minutes, take the sheet out of the oven and add the sliced garlic and pecans (optional), then return to hte oven and continue baking.

-• Transfer everything to a plate, top with the dried cranberries (if using), and then with a generous drizzle of the balsamic glaze.
-Serve immediately!
+• Transfer everything to a plate, top with the dried cranberries (if using), and then with a generous drizzle of the balsamic glaze (optional).
+Serve immediately while the Brussels sprouts are still warm!

 Notes